partheseas/gardens/Readme.md

 `catch` is similar to `error`, but will check if the first argument is already an error.
 It will only generate a new `Error` itself if the first argument is not already an `Error`, `TypeError`, or `ReferenceError`.
-If you the value you are dealing with may or may not be an error, and you don't want to manually check yourself, then use this method.
+If the value you are dealing with may or may not be an error, and you don't want to manually check yourself, then use this method.
 ```JavaScript
 garden.error( 'something went wrong!!1!' )